mediacloud/backend/doc/controversies.markdown

 number (1 or 2), which will make the spider only spider out that many levels from the seed set.

-10. Once the the mine has finished, run the following command and follow the instructions within the script to dedup the media discovered during the spidering process:
+10. Once the the mine has finished, run the following command and follow the instructions within the script to dedupe the media discovered during the spidering process:

 <pre>
 script/run_with_carton.sh script/mediawords_dedup_controversy_media.pl